-Paid Preparer's Information - If you pay a person to prepare your Form 540, that person must sign and complete the area at the bottom of Side 5 including an identification number.
+Paid Preparer's Information - If you pay a person to prepare your Form 540, that person must sign and complete the applicable paid preparer information on Side 6 including an identification number.
 The IRS requires a paid tax preparer to get and use a preparer tax identification number (PTIN).
 If the preparer has a federal employer identification number (FEIN), it should be entered only in the space provided.
 A paid preparer must give you a copy of your tax return to keep for your records.

-Third Party Designee - If you want to allow your preparer, a friend, family member, or any other person you choose to discuss your 2022 tax return with the FTB, check the "Yes" box in the signature area of your tax return.
+Third Party Designee - If you want to allow your preparer, a friend, family member, or any other person you choose to discuss your 2023 tax return with the FTB, check the "Yes" box in the signature area of your tax return.
 Also, print the designee's name and telephone number.